JorPoon/Sprint-Challenge-Lambda-Times-React/README.md

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Plain Css styling using a css file is one way to style components.
+You will be able to separate the styling and the javascript apart in your coding.
+It will be easier to read for coders because it is more organized.

+Another way is inline styling.
+This is useful when you only want to style that one element a certain way.
+Coders do not have to look back and forth from the css file and the javascript file.
+It could be more efficient in a way because everything is in one file.

+The third way is using styled components.
+It allows us to reuse the components with the styles already inplaced.
+This allows us to use less className and more reusuable components because the div can be named the way you want.
+You can also export the styled components out as well for other files.
+It is more efficient if you have a lot of components with same styled elements.

 ## Project Setup

 Follow these steps to set up your project: